 - Slow down the further along you get.
 Some doctors/experts recommend walking only after the 3rd trimester.
 Allow yourself to slow down as you feel the need to.

 I know, I know – you’re reading all of that and thinking it sounds awful, but running has its benefits for pregnancy too!
 Running is a quick way to increase your heart rate, which gives you a mental and physical boost when you’re tired.
 Running is great cardio, which also helps keep off the extra fat that can lead to so many common pregnancy health concerns like gestational diabetes and pre-eclampsia.
 There are ZERO reasons to be sedentary during pregnancy unless told to do so by your doctor.
-More reasons to be active during pregnancy here.

 Bottom line: Consult with your doctor about your level of physical activity during pregnancy.
 As long as he gives you a thumbs up, you’re safe to run as long as you feel comfortable!